McGlothlin/pelican-site/content/cars/awd-myths.md

 #### Buy winter tires

 - OK... this costs decent money, but I cannot stress this point enough.
 When I bought my car, it came with summer performance tires that become solid hockey pucks below freezing temperatures.
 Regardless, dedicated winter tires perform far better than all-season tires in cold weather, and just as well in warmer weather.
 The downside is increased wear, but the benefits could mean the difference between a safe stopping distance and your life literally spiraling out of control.
 - Try not to use studded tires if you can help it.
-Studless technology these days is good enough where studs aren't really necessary, and studs are terrible for the roads when there's no ice and snow on the ground.
+[Studless technology these days is good enough](https://www.bridgestonetire.com/tread-and-trend/drivers-ed/snow-tires-studded-tires-vs-studless-tires){:target="_blank"} where studs aren't really necessary, and studs are terrible for the roads when there's no ice and snow on the ground.

 ### Wait... but aren't you a Subie fanboy?